So, we hear you’re interested in finding out if a 2 carat diamond ring is the best choice for you.

 2 Ct Princess

-What is a 2 Carat Diamond Ring Worth to Sell?
+What is a 2-Carat Diamond Ring Worth to Sell?

 No matter the size of your diamond ring, they are never sold for what they’re paid for.
 When you purchase a diamond ring, your intent should be to enjoy the beauty and rarity in the moment, not as a monetary investment.

 Most rings that are resold after purchase only retain 30%-70% of their total value.
 This is also true whether your diamond is of higher grades such as VS1 clarity, VS2 clarity, VVS1 clarity or VVS2 clarity, the value will still be within that range.
+This is important to remember when you buy vvs diamonds, or any other clarity grade diamonds for that matter.

 If it doesn't meet high quality standards, such as being poorly cut, this can be an important factor in the value and worth of your diamond.